21st - 24th & 25th - 28th October 2022

 Average level of fitness required

-New for 2021, our Caledonian Colour trip explores ancient highland forests at a time when they are at their peak colour - late October.
+New in 2021, our Caledonian Colour trip explores ancient highland forests at a time when they are at their peak colour - late October.

 There aren’t many places in the world which are as untouched as Glen Affric and Glen Strathfarrar, both of which have been evolving naturally since the last ice age.
 With an abundance of Scots pines (surely one of the most photogenic trees in the world), silver birch and aspens, the colours of the foliage in this area has to be seen to be believed.